Subscription 790/year or 198/quarter

 Paul B. Preciado is no unknown writer to MODERN TIMES readers.
 In 2020, the newspaper brought the translations of Preciado's monthly chronicle from the daily Libération in Paris, and in MODERN TIMES from spring 2023 I had the opportunity to review the first Danish translation of one of Preciado's books under the title Political biology.
 That book was called Text Junkie and was first published in Spanish, Preciado's native language, before being translated into French by the author himself and published in 2008.

-Preciado connoisseurs will again be able to enjoy the author's decisive way of writing and thinking, which has become more precise in the concepts and in the issues that must be brought forward in order to establish a critique of the binarity in both heterosexual and homosexual relationships.
-In addition, the request, as the subheading indicates, to a conference for psychoanalysts.
+Preciado connoisseurs will once again be able to enjoy the author's determined way of writing and thinking, which has become more precise in the concepts and in the issues that must be brought forward in order to establish a critique of the binarity in both heterosexual and homosexuals relationship.
+In addition, there is the address, as the subheading indicates, to a conference for psychoanalysts.
 The book begins thus:

 «On November 17, 2019, I was invited to speak at the Palais des congrès in Paris in front of 3.500 psychoanalysts gathered in connection with School of the Freudian Cause's annual conference, which had the theme 'Women in Psychoanalysis'.
-The lecture triggered an earthquake.
-When I asked the audience if there was a gay, transgender or nonbinary psychoanalyst present, I was met with a resounding silence.» But immediately afterwards there are interruptions with shouts from the hall, and soon Preciado is taken away from the floor by the meeting leader after only delivering 25% of the lecture.
-That lecture was then published as a book by the important Parisian publisher Grasset, which i.a. has published essays by Jean Baudrillard and Michel Serres.
-Preciado's book came from the printing house on June 1, 2020 (so half a year after the post among the assembled psychoanalysts).
-As early as June 11, the daily could Le Monde bring an insinuatingly negative review of the absolutely leading Lacan and Freud researcher in France, the then 76-year-old philosopher Elisabeth Roudinesco.
+The talk triggered an earthquake.
+When I asked the audience if there was a homosexual, transgender or nonbinary psychoanalyst present, I was met with a resounding silence.» But immediately afterwards there were interruptions with shouts from the audience, and soon Preciado was deprived of the floor by the chairman after having only delivered 25% of the lecture.
+That lecture was then published as a book by the important Parisian publisher Grasset, which has published essays by Jean Baudrillard and Michel Serres, among others.
+Preciado's book came out of the printer on June 1, 2020 (i.e. half a year after the uproar among the assembled psychoanalysts).
+Already on June 11, the daily was able to Le Monde bring an insinuatingly negative review of the absolute leading Lacan and Freud researcher in France, the then 76-year-old philosopher Elisabeth Roudinesco.

 A doctrine of cognition

-I return to Roudinesco's insinuations, but first a little about the book's structure and argumentation: The literary form of Preciado's 'monster' book is inspired by Kafka's parable from 1917 Report to an academy, in which a primate supposedly presents his adaptation story to an academy of homo sapiens.
-Preciado then does the opposite, as his text must explain a break with the "regime of gender difference", as it is called: That is, with the patriarchal, capitalist order.
-As in previous texts, the break is conceived with the help of important theoretical devices, first and foremost the critique of colonialism and the critique of the demand for identity.
-So the two-track, binary gender division is presented as a form of colonization of the bodies, which allows for more clarifications about dependence, exploitation and reproductive demands, i.e. general bonds.
-Preciado points out that his text does not advocate some liberation.
+I return to Roudinesco's insinuations, but first a little about the book's structure and argumentation: The literary form of Preciado's 'monster' book is inspired by Kafka's parable from 1917 Report to an academy, in which a primate supposedly presents his history of adaptation to an academy of homo sapiens.
+Preciado then does the opposite, since his text is intended to account for a break with the «regime of gender difference», as it is called: that is, with the patriarchal, capitalist order.
+As in previous texts, the break is conceived with the help of important theoretical devices, first and foremost the critique of colonialism and the criticism of the identity requirement.
+So the two-track, binary gender division presented as a form of colonization of the bodies, which allows for more clarifications about dependency, exploitation and reproduction requirements, i.e. general bonds.
+Preciado points out that his text does not advocate any kind of liberation.
 It is about something other than emancipation:

 "Personally, I did not feel free as a child in Franco's Spain, nor later when I lived as a lesbian in New York, nor now that I am, as they say, a trans man."